Converging High-Level Coupled-Cluster Energetics via Adaptive Selection of Excitation Manifolds Driven by Moment Expansions: Numerical Examples

 \subsection{Performance of the adaptive CC( \mbox{\boldmath$P$;$Q$}) and CC( \mbox{\boldmath$P$;$Q$})$_{\textbf{(T)}}$ approaches: Energetics}

-In our previous studies,\cite{jspp-chemphys2012,jspp-jcp2012,stochastic-ccpq-prl-2017,stochastic-ccpq-jcp-2021, cipsi-ccpq-2021} we demonstrated that the active-orbital-based \ccpq{} scheme abbreviated as CC(t;3) and the semi-stochastic, CIQMC and CCMC-based, and CIPSI-driven \ccpq{} approaches are capable of greatly improving the CCSD(T) and CR-CC(2,3) results for the significantly stretched \ftwo{} molecule and the automerization of cyclobutadiene, generating the CCSDT-quality data at small fractions of the computational effort associated with the conventional CCSDT calculations.
+In our previous studies,\cite{jspp-chemphys2012,jspp-jcp2012,stochastic-ccpq-prl-2017,stochastic-ccpq-jcp-2021, cipsi-ccpq-2021} we demonstrated that the active-orbital-based \ccpq{} scheme abbreviated as CC(t;3) and the semi-stochastic, CIQMC- and CCMC-based, and CIPSI-driven \ccpq{} approaches are capable of greatly improving the CCSD(T) and CR-CC(2,3) results for the significantly stretched \ftwo{} molecule and the automerization of cyclobutadiene, generating the CCSDT-quality data at small fractions of the computational effort associated with the conventional CCSDT calculations.
 In our initial \ccpq{} work reported in Ref.\ \onlinecite{jspp-chemphys2012}, we showed that the CC(t;3) method can do the same for the stretched \ftwoplus{}.
-We now show that the fully automated, ``black-box'', adaptive \ccpq{} methodology, as implemented in our CCpy package,\cite{CCpy-GitHub} performs equally well, or can even be more efficient, without having to use active orbitals or non-CC wave functions in the process of identifying the leading triply excited determinants for inclusion in the underlying $P$ spaces.
+We now show that the fully automated, ``black-box'', adaptive \ccpq{} methodology, as implemented in our CCpy package,\cite{CCpy-GitHub} performs equally well, or can even be more efficient.

 Indeed, as shown in Tables \ref{tab:table1} and \ref{tab:table3}, the convergence of the adaptive \ccpq{} calculations toward the parent CCSDT energetics is very fast.
 This includes the more challenging multireference situations created by the stretched \ftwo{} and \ftwoplus{} molecules and the TS structure of cyclobutadiene, where, as explained above, $T_{3}$ correlations are large, nonperturbative, and difficult to capture, resulting in failures of CCSD(T) and, in the case of the latter two systems, of CR-CC(2,3), as well as the weakly correlated cyclobutadiene R species, which the CCSD(T) and CR-CC(2,3) methods can handle, although not perfectly.
 The relaxed variant of the adaptive \ccpq{} algorithm is generally most accurate.
 For the most demanding cases of the stretched \ftwoplus{} and TS species of cyclobutadiene, where the coupling of the lower-rank $T_{1}$ and $T_{2}$ clusters with their higher-rank $T_{3}$ counterpart is the largest, it reduces the 10.971 and 14.636 millihartree errors relative to CCSDT obtained with CR-CC(2,3) and the similarly large errors obtained with CCSD(T) to a 0.1 millihartree level using as little as 2--3\% of all triply excited determinants in the underlying $P$ spaces.
 With only 2\% of all triples in the $P$ space, the difference between the activation energies characterizing the automerization of cyclobutadiene obtained with the relaxed variant of the adaptive \ccpq{} approach and full CCSDT is less than 0.1 kcal/mol, as opposed to the orders of magnitude larger, 8--9 kcal/mol, errors relative to CCSDT resulting from the CR-CC(2,3) and CCSD(T) calculations.
 The rate with which the energies resulting from the adaptive \ccpq{} calculations based on the relaxed algorithm approach the parent CCSDT energetics, observed in Tables \ref{tab:table1} and \ref{tab:table3}, is certainly most encouraging.